-Dental Crowns are custom-fitted tooth prosthetics that are used to restore fractured teeth.
+This treatment is custom-fitted tooth prosthetics that can restore fractured teeth.
 They improve the shape, size, and appearance of teeth.

-The most common instances when a crown may be advised include:
+The most common instances when our dentists may recommend a crown include:

 - Fractured teeth

 - Extensive decay that compromises tooth structure

 - When esthetic improvements are required